replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     * **HostPath Configuration**: See [kots velero configure-hostpath](https://kots.io/kots-cli/velero/configure-hostpath/) and [Configuring a host path](snapshots-configuring-hostpath).
 1. Use the kots CLI to list backups and create restores.
 See [kots backup ls](https://kots.io/kots-cli/backup/ls/) and [kots restore](https://kots.io/kots-cli/restore/) in the kots CLI documentation.

-## Restore on air gapped Kuberentes installer-created clusters
+## Restore on air gapped Kubernetes installer-created clusters

-An air gapped Kuberentes installer-created cluster can be restored only if the store backend used for backups is accessible from the new cluster.
+An air gapped Kubernetes installer-created cluster can be restored only if the store backend used for backups is accessible from the new cluster.

-The Kuberentes installer must also be able to assign the same IP address to the embedded private image registry in the new cluster.
+The Kubernetes installer must also be able to assign the same IP address to the embedded private image registry in the new cluster.

-The Kuberentes installer must be provided with the correct registry IP address:
+The Kubernetes installer must be provided with the correct registry IP address:

 ```bash
 cat install.sh | sudo bash -s airgap kurl-registry-ip=<ip>